Benign Prostatic Hypertrophy (BPH)

 Several other herbs have shown promising results in trials.
 The results on stinging nettle root (Urtica dioica) have been consistently positive.
 Other herbs have shown positive results including rye grass (showing a 78% improvement in symptoms) and Pygeum (showing a 55% improvement and increases urine flow by 23%).
 The dose is 100 -200mg daily.

-A recent study of saw palmetto (320mg of fatty saw palmetto) daily combined with extract of nettle root (240mg daily) has showed significant improvements in urine flow and reduction of prostate symptoms.
+A recent study of saw palmetto (320mg) daily combined with extract of nettle root (240mg daily) has showed significant improvements in urine flow and reduction of prostate symptoms.

 The Hormone Story

 The drug Proscar blocks the conversion of testosterone to DHT.
 Conventional wisdom has been that DHT, and to a lesser extent, testosterone are regarded as the villains in prostate disease.
 However facts contradict this.
 Both of these are high in young men who of course do not get prostate disease.
 Also certain workers have had excellent results in treating prostate disease with testosterone.
 Giving DHT in animals has been shown to reduce prostate cancer.
 One study found Proscar which stops production of DHT increased the rate of prostate cancer in high risk subjects.